-Despite historic success for the Sustainable Jersey program, there is no accepted definition of "sustainability" or a vision that clarifies what our movement is trying to achieve.
-Nor do we have a way to track our progress and gauge the impact of the remarkable success on the ground against our goals.
+Prior to the Sustainable State of the State reports, we lacked a way to track progress and gauge the impact of this remarkable success on the ground against our goals.
+We lacked an accepted definition of "sustainability," or a vision that defines what our movement is trying to achieve.
+Nor did we have a way to track our progress and gauge the impact of the remarkable success on the ground against our goals.

-After a two-year process consisting of stakeholder engagement, research, and expert consultation, this report suggests 57 goals that define our vision of sustainability for New Jersey as a whole.
-Each goal has indicators that provide clues as to how the State as a whole is doing in achieving these sustainability goals.
+Following a two-year process involving stakeholder engagement, research, and expert consultation, this report defines our vision of sustainability for New Jersey in terms of 57 goals (originally proposed in 2015).
+Each goal has indicators that provide clues as to how the State is doing in achieving these sustainability goals.
 Each goal is assessed based on whether the indicators and other data suggest we are making adequate progress.